honeybadgerofdoom/cs370_TermProject/README.md

 # Acknowledgements

-This was created by Matt Young, Waylon Jepsen, and Kassidy Barram We would like to thank Dr. Pallickara, Caleb Carlson, and our cats Casper, Payton, Weebo and Albert.
+This was created by Matt Young, Waylon Jepsen, and Kassidy Barram.
+We would like to thank Dr. Pallickara, Caleb Carlson, and our cats Casper, Payton, Weebo and Albert.

 <!-- MARKDOWN LINKS & IMAGES -->